One In 59 U.S. Children Suffers From Autism, Shows New CDC Report

 “The higher number of black and Hispanic children now being identified with autism could be due to more effective outreach in minority communities and increased efforts to have all children screened for autism so they can get the services they need,” Stuart Shapira, of the CDC’s National Center on Birth Defects and Developmental Disabilities, said in a statement.

-Although this ascertainment is encouraging, the CDC continues to stress the importance of early diagnosis.
-Especially considering that fewer than half of the children in the report were diagnosed before the age of four, despite the possibility to diagnose the condition as early as the age of two.
+Although this ascertainment is encouraging, the CDC continues to stress the importance of early diagnosis, especially considering that fewer than half of the children in the report were diagnosed before the age of four and despite the possibility to diagnose the condition as early as the age of two.

 Disappointingly, the new @CDCgov report found no overall decrease in the age of diagnosis.
 In 2014, most children were still being diagnosed after age 4, though autism can be reliably diagnosed as early as age 2. https://t.co/qatuTB0vZK